brandoncaulfield/nxt-demo/README.md

 # NXT-Showcase

-This project was used to trial out three.js and react.
+This project was used to trial out three.js, WebGL and react.